 Operational Expenses as Percentage of Revenue | 21% |

-As Tomas Diaz steps into his new role, he aims to leverage his past experiences to push the Moose Mobile division toward greater innovation and operational efficiency.
-He expressed his excitement, saying, “This role presents a unique opportunity to leverage my extensive experience in telecommunications to drive innovation within the Moose Mobile division.”
+As he steps into his new role, Tomas Diaz is focused on the future.
+“This role presents a unique opportunity to leverage my extensive experience in telecommunications to drive innovation within the Moose Mobile division,” he stated.